carpentries/workshop-template/_extras/customization.md

     <https://carpentries.org/upcoming_workshops/>).

 *   `address` is the workshop's address (including details like the room number).
 The address should be all on one line.
+Suggestion: "Add a Zoom link"

 *   `country` must be a two-letter ISO-3166 code for the country in which the workshop is going to take place, such as "fr" (for